api7/apisix-plugin-template/README.md

 .
-├── .github/         GitHub Actions workflows and Dependabot configuration files ├── apisix           All files in this folder will be copied and overwrite the original APISIX │   └── plugins/     APISIX plugin source
+├── .github/         GitHub Actions workflows and Dependabot configuration files ├── apisix           All files in this folder will be copied and overwrite the original APISIX │   └── plugins/     Plugin source
 ├── ci               All files in this folder will be copied and overwrite the original APISIX │   └── utils/       CI utils script folder
 ├── t/               Test case folder